 Management Board members are appointed in accordance with EU-OSHA’s founding regulation.
 The Council appoints representatives of the three main interest groups — governments, employers and workers’ associations — for each Member State.
 The European Commission appoints its own members and the European Parliament appoints an independent expert.

 The role of Chairperson of the Management Board rotates among the representatives of the three main interest groups each year.
-The Management Board meets twice a year and the minutes of the meetings are publicly available, see the membership of the Management Board, including declarations of interest and summary of CVs.
+The Management Board meets atleast twice a year and the minutes of the meetings are publicly available, see the membership of the Management Board, including declarations of interest and absence of conflict of interests, and summary of CVs.